perez987/macOS-12-13-on-Z390-with-OpenCore/README.md

 - Run Install macOS Big Sur / Monterey app from the Desktop or the setup program from the booted USB
 - The process has 2 reboots booting from Macintosh HD and a third reboot booting from the target disk with Monterey.

-### Monterey on the go
+### Monterey and Big Sur on the go

-Monterey works very well.
-All hardware works the same as in Big Sur.
-Performance of the RX580 card has not changed.
-Wifi and Bluetooth from the Fenvi T-919 card, Ethernet, sound, sleep, etc. work fine too.
+Both macOS versions work very well.
+All hardware works fine.
+Performance of the RX580 card is the same.
+Wifi and Bluetooth (Fenvi T-919), Ethernet, sound, sleep, etc. work fine too.

 ### Important!